 Montreal Urban Kit is, in a way, about public spaces such as streets, neighborhoods and parks.
-It is also about market places and commercial areas filled with people.
+It is also about market places and commercial areas such as the East to West Saint-Catherine street in downtown Montreal always filled with lots of people.

-Montreal is where we meet, relate and interact, but it is also where our urban emotional availability is lesser than in any smaller rural population.
-The reason is quite simple, there are a great many of us and we tend to stick our families, our friends, our co-workers and our neighbours.
+Montreal is where we meet, relate and interact.
+It is also where our urban emotional availability is lesser than in any smaller local rural population.
+The reason is quite simple, there are a great many of us and we tend to stick our families, our friends, our co-workers, our neighbours...

 For some, graffiti art is vandalism, for others graffiti art is an authentic art form.

 Whatever the reasons as to why urban art and street art is art, to many of us, they surpass all the criticisms related to its illegality.

 Urban art is a non violent form of expression that serves as a voice.
 Urban artists use graffiti art as a means of expressing themselves.
 Graffiti art can be a cry for attention, an attempt to reclaim urban spaces, or a reaction to social injustice.